Sumityg/Github_Concepts/README.md

 # Github_Concepts
-This is for practising github concepts
+This is for practising github concepts.
+Author : Sumit Kumar